Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

-CbR (Community-based Rehabilitation) among handicapped children
+CbR (Community-based Rehabilitation) among handicapped children -- Contact us: angatmasa22@gmail.com

 CbR Standard Pattern of Aid

 The mediator’s main concern is relating with child, parents, neighbors and the community.
 Funding does not cover worker’s personal financial support, but workers may reimburse some ministry expenses.
 Funds need to be coursed through a registered organization or church and not through personal bank accounts.
 Most significantly, the CbR program could usher in the gathering of neighbors and the community leading to giving all the credits to God and the study of His Word.
-Thus, the church planting among unreached peoples.
-Standard pattern of aid:
+Thus, the ushering of sustainable community development among unreached peoples and difficult places.

 2. After identifying the handicapped child, worker needs to approach parents and relate with them regarding the child or youngster.
 IMPORTANT: Never promise anything as yet, but this is an opportunity to pray with the family.
 This can be a great time for friendship and relationship building.
 Prayer is a necessity.
 This can put the worker/s to practice healing in the Power of the Holy Spirit.